HOW JANE WON

 and Headline News Anchor

 Most of the successful women had good relationships with their parents.
-When Mother & Child Readingasked to rate their relationships with their parents during the teen years, the women most often described them as good or excellent; a small percentage characterized them as fair or poor.
+When asked to rate their relationships with their parents during the teen years, the women most often described them as good or excellent; a small percentage characterized them as fair or poor.
 Approximately half of the women identified with their mothers; one quarter with their fathers; and the other quarter with teachers, other relatives, or friends.
 The women also mentioned multiple other role models they looked up to while traveling their paths to success, including some from books and biographies.

 BE A RESOURCE